alessandrodemela/myCOVID19VaccineAnalysis/README.md

 # COVID-19 Vaccine Analysis Report
 Repository for my personal analysis of COVID-19 vaccination campaign in Italy

 The application can be run via `streamlit run vaccine.py`.
-Make sure you have `streamlit` install.
+Make sure you have `streamlit` [installed](https://streamlit.io/#install).
+Otherwise, the application can be seen at this [link](https://share.streamlit.io/alessandrodemela/mycovid19vaccineanalysis/main/vaccine.py)

 Description of the repository
 * `Staging` directory contains raw `.csv` datasets;